 Pet rabbits have bigger personalities than most people give them credit for.
-People who have never had a pet rabbit may not understand that each rabbit has their own unique personality.
+People who have never had a pet rabbit may not understand that each rabbit has its own unique personality.
 All rabbits do things to communicate that they are happy, sad, or scared and while every rabbit is different, certain behaviors mean the same thing for most rabbits.

-Rabbits blinkying look a bit like a person gleefully jumping into the air and clicking their heels together.
+Rabbits binkying look a bit like a person gleefully jumping into the air and clicking their heels together.
 While rabbits don't actually do that Fred Astaire heel click, they do leap into the air and twist their bodies to show that they are happy or excited.
 Someone who doesn't know what a binky looks like may think that their rabbit is scared and running away or that something else is wrong with them but a binky is a very normal, natural thing for a happy rabbit to do.
 All rabbit owners should have bunnies happy enough to binky.

 Rabbits are natural diggers.
 Their wild cousins dig burrows for nesting and to make their homes and our house rabbits dig for fun.
 This is an instinctual behavior but it can be bothersome and destructive for their humans that love them.
 Rabbits will also dig on your feet or hands to get your attention.
 Digging is normal!

 The Bunny 500

 If your rabbit has ever run around the room as fast as they can as though something is chasing them then you've witnessed the bunny 500.
 This behavior is a happy one and your bunny is zooming around out of pure excitement.
 Perhaps they are playing with you or a furry friend or are expecting a favorite treat.
 Regardless of the reason, the bunny 500 is not only entertaining to watch but you can rest assured knowing that this means your rabbit is one happy bunny.